-The PRC government has enhanced its regulatory oversight of Chinese companies listing overseas.
-The Opinions on Intensifying Crack Down on Illegal Securities Activities issued on July 6, 2021 called for (i) tightening oversight of data security, crossborder data flow and administration of classified information, as well as amendments to relevant regulations to specify responsibilities of overseas listed Chinese companies with respect to data security and information security; (ii) enhanced oversight of overseas listed companies as well as overseas equity fundraising and listing by Chinese companies; and (iii) extraterritorial application of PRC securities laws.
+The PRC government has announced its plans to enhance its regulatory oversight of Chinese companies listing overseas.
+The Opinions on Intensifying Crack Down on Illegal Securities Activities issued on July 6, 2021 called for (i) tightening oversight of data security, cross-border data flow and administration of classified information, as well as amendments to relevant regulations to specify responsibilities of overseas listed Chinese companies with respect to data security and information security; (ii) enhanced oversight of overseas listed companies as well as overseas equity fundraising and listing by Chinese companies; and (iii) extraterritorial application of PRC's securities laws.

 There are substantial uncertainties with respect to the interpretation and implementation of the Opinions on Intensifying Crack Down on Illegal Securities Activities.
-Furthermore, on February 17, 2023, the CSRC released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies and five relevant guidelines, or collectively, the Overseas Listing Trial Measures, which took effect from March 31, 2023, requiring Chinese domestic companies' overseas offerings and listings of equity securities be filed with the CSRC.
-The Overseas Listing Trial Measures clarify the scope of overseas offerings and listings by Chinese domestic companies which are subject to the filing and reporting requirements thereunder, and provide, among others, that Chinese domestic companies that have already directly or indirectly offered and listed securities in overseas markets prior to the effectiveness of the Overseas Listing Trial Measures shall fulfill their filing obligations and report relevant information to the CSRC within three working days after conducting a follow-on offering of equity securities on the same overseas market, and follow the relevant reporting requirements within three working days upon the occurrence of any specified circumstances provided thereunder.
-According to the Overseas Listing Trial Measures, if we fail to complete the filing procedures with the CSRC for any of our follow-on offerings or fall within any of the circumstances where our follow-on offering is prohibited by the State Council of the PRC, our offering application may be discontinued and we may be subject to penalties, sanctions and fines imposed by the CSRC and relevant departments of the State Council of the PRC.
+Furthermore, on December 24, 2021, the CSRC published the Provisions of the State Council of the PRC on the Administration of Overseas Securities Offering and Listing by Domestic Companies (Draft for Comments), and Administrative Measures for the Filing of Overseas Securities Offering and Listing by Domestic Companies (Draft for Comments), or collectively, the Draft Overseas Listing Regulations.
+The Draft Overseas Listing Regulations, among others, clarify the scope of overseas offering and listing by a Chinese company, and stipulate that Chinese companies that have directly or indirectly listed securities in overseas markets shall fulfill their filing obligations and report relevant information to the CSRC within three working days after conducting a follow-on offering in overseas markets.
+The Draft Overseas Listing Regulations also list a number of circumstances where overseas offering is prohibited, including where (i) the offering is prohibited by PRC laws, (ii) the offering may constitute a threat to or endanger national security, (iii) the company has material ownership disputes over equity, major assets, and core technology, (iv) in the recent three years, the company's Chinese operating entities and their controlling shareholders and actual controllers have committed certain criminal offenses or are currently under investigations for suspicion of criminal offenses or major violations, (v) the directors, supervisors, or senior executives of the company have been subject to administrative punishment for severe violations, or are currently under investigation for suspicion of criminal offenses or major violations, or (vi) other circumstances as prescribed by the State Council of the PRC.
+According to the Draft Overseas Listing Regulations, if we fail to complete the filing procedures with the CSRC for any of our follow-on offerings or fall within any of the circumstances where our follow-on offering is prohibited by the State Council of the PRC, our offering application may be discontinued and we may be subject to penalties, sanctions and fines imposed by the CSRC and relevant departments of the State Council of the PRC.
+In severe circumstances, the business of our PRC subsidiaries may be suspended and their business qualifications and licenses may be revoked.